-The two weeks after the embryo transfer are the hardest and most difficult time.
+The two weeks after the embryo transfer are the hardest and most difficult times.
 We, along with everyone else who goes through IVF, had to wait two weeks before we would find out whether or not we were pregnant.
 I won’t say it is a cruel wait, but it is agonizing.
 We were told to skip the over-the-counter pregnancy tests and wait patiently.
-Of course I couldn’t wait, and took three OTC pregnancy tests.
+Of course, I couldn’t wait and took three OTC pregnancy tests.
 In a strange twist, all three came back inconclusive.
 Lesson learned: wait for the real results.

 Neither of us has any idea what happened during the rest of the day.
 Somehow we signed all of the papers to buy our house, boarded a plane, and made it to Wisconsin.
 It all seemed like a blur, though, in the light of our most exciting news.

 Welcoming Olive to the family

 We were blessed with a healthy baby girl, Olive Rose, on May 31, 2014.

 She was born at 6:15 p.m., and was 8 lbs, 7 oz, 21 3/4 inches long.
 We have spent the past seven months sharing our new house with our beautiful baby, and learning how to be the best parents possible.
 I have finished my second master’s degree, while Bruce is nearing completion of his doctoral studies.

 Advice for future patients